cert-manager/cert-manager/docs/tasks/issuers/index.rst

 cert-manager supports a number of different issuer backends, each with their own different types of configuration.

-Please follow one of the below linked guides for to learn how to set up the issuer types you require:
+Please follow one of the below linked guides to learn how to set up the issuer types you require:

 * :doc:`CA <./setup-ca>` - issue certificates signed by a X509 signing keypair,
   stored in a Secret in the Kubernetes API server.